 Monitoring and evaluation

-According to Article 30 of the Financial Regulation1 and Article 18 of its Rules of Application, Commission Services have to undertake both ex-ante and ex-post evaluations for all programmes and activities which entail significant spending.
+According to Article 30 of the Financial Regulation and Article 18 of its Rules of Application (based on EU legal texts in force at the date of the evaluation), Commission Services have to undertake both ex-ante and ex-post evaluations for all programmes and activities which entail significant spending.
 These evaluations shall be proportionate to the resources mobilised for and the impact of the programme and activity concerned.

 The Council Conclusions on the External Dimension of the Common Fisheries Policy (CFP) adopted on 19 March 2012 request that an ex-post and ex-ante evaluation be undertaken by the Commission before the signature of a new protocol.
 This has been enshrined in Article 31 §10 of the current CFP basic regulation.